 This will guarantee you a long list of leads to pursue.
 However, this comes at a cost that you will also end up with a lot of junk contacts.
 The main risk is that you can fall into the temptation of chasing those leads at any cost.

 It’s quite appealing to suddenly have hundreds of contacts to choose from.
 My advice is to refrain from doing so and still take the time to scan these leads.
 In the case of inbound, there are quite some indicators that can help you filter out high-quality leads.

 Again, keep your checklist at hand and make research on these leads.
 But in addition, watch out for certain indicators which most likely say that those are not good leads.

-Among these indicators, we can include the use of a personal email address rather than professionals.
+Among these indicators, we can include the use of a personal email address rather than professional one.
 In these cases, a good practice is to still research the lead and find out more.
 But you shouldn’t be spending more than 2-3 minutes.